abwromero/car-sales-db-generator/README.md

 It is important to point out that during production, all scripts required by the applications should be built inside the image.
 This ensures and respects the essence of containerization as all required scripts will always be with the application wherever it is run.
 The applications are guaranteed to run no matter which host computer these Docker images are running on.

-V. Access to the Applications
+VI.
+Access to the Applications
 * JupyterLab
     * http://localhost:8888
     * To get the token to access JupyterLab, do the following: